Ciampitti-Lab/CostNutriSenegal-App/README.md

 The framework chosen to build the app was Shiny using R computational language due to the facilitation to create and use an interactive and free-to-use dashboard.

-The main idea to display the data was a sidebar and a main screen as shown below:
+The main idea to display the data was a sidebar and a main screen.
 In the sidebar, users can:

 1. Select the district, with a reactive map of Senegal, so they are able to see on it where the selected district is;
 2. Planting density;
 3. Amount of nitrogen fertilizer and;